 What Are Some Exemptions to Maximize Prior to Filing?

 The larger exemptions to maximize and to protecting assets prior to filing bankruptcy for those debtors with disposable funds are usually: (1) retirement contributions; (2) homestead allowances (i.e., paying down your mortgage); (3) six months of food and provisions; (4) tools of the trade; (5) vehicle equity; and (6) personal furnishings.
-It is critical that debtors consult with experienced counsel prior to planning on their own as timing of the conversion is crucial.
+Timing of these transactions is crucial.
 For example, retirement contributions to an IRA made within 120 days of filing are not exempt in Arizona.
 Likewise, homestead exemption amounts can be reduced under 11 U.S.C. § 522(p) for debtors trying to maximize their homestead allowance up to the $150,000 permitted under state law.

 Exemption planning and asset protection is one area where experienced counsel pays for itself.
 Do not assume it is too early to consult with bankruptcy counsel.
 Early consultation with a bankruptcy attorney allows to full analysis of exemption planning and protecting assets prior to filing bankruptcy may not otherwise be possible for last-minute filers.
 If you have assets but are still struggling with insurmountable debt, consult a bankruptcy attorney to discuss exemption planning and asset protection in full.
 Exemption planning is particularly important for Chapter 7 bankruptcy.
 Contact Barski Law Firm today to discuss measures to protect assets from creditors by maximizing permissible exemptions.